webpioneersron/php-image-compression-example-code-ACS/README.md

 	php app.php mode=reduce inputFile=../console/newimage.jpeg  outputFile=images/reducedImage.jpeg

 ###Explanation
-The sample code package is a fully functioning example of the ACS compress service.
+The sample code package is a fully functioning example of the ACS compression service.
 The call to the API is made within app.php that Walkthrough of the contents and verify if the input file is an image with a correct path.

-####Prepare data to pass into CURL using function reduce($input,$output) , Which input is the source image and the output will the image after compression.
+####Prepare data to pass into CURL using function reduce($input,$output) , in which input is the source image, and output is the image after compression.

     $image = file_get_contents($input);
     $imageType = mime_content_type($input);